 One more look at the change…

 …aah…so much better.
 However, funny thing is I found out I am expecting our sixth baby at this time.
 I had no idea the roller coaster ride I was about to be on.
 Amazing how life changes.

 In addition, pin if you loved this upholstered rocker makeover.♥

 As a matter of fact, not long after I refinished this rocker, I found another candidate with this vintage Bentwood rocking chair and gave it an embroidered twist.

 I currently have another upholstered rocking chair awaiting a makeover in my stash.
 Hmmm…what will it become??
 Follow along to see.
-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter to get updates, my FREE Furniture Buying Guide, plus a discount to my shop.
+To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
+PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
+Until next time!

 Also, more makeovers like my upholstered rocking chair: